 You Are A Target For Attack

-If you maintain customer data, somebody wants it, and the more information you have about each one, the better.
-The primary method in the past was to sell databases.
+If you maintain customer data, somebody wants it, and the more information you have about each one, the valuable those customer accounts become.
+The primary method of monetizing thins information in the past was to sell databases.
 Today, participation in social media or use of apps provides companies with comprehensive profiles of user likes and contact information.
-While some of these acquisitions of personal data are quite sophisticated, other threats amount to old-school hacking:
+While some of these personal data acquisitions are quite sophisticated, other threats amount to old-school hacking:

 - Multiple human/mechanical login attempts